ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type double, that gives the lower bounds :math:`x_l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that gives the lower bounds :math:`x_l` on the variables :math:`x`.
 The j-th component of x_l, j = 0, ... , n-1, contains :math:`(x_l)_j`.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type double, that gives the upper bounds :math:`x_u` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that gives the upper bounds :math:`x_u` on the variables :math:`x`.
 The j-th component of x_u, j = 0, ... , n-1, contains :math:`(x_u)_j`.

 .. index:: pair: function; rpd_get_clu
 .. _doxid-galahad__rpd_8h_1aa3b44968b109ed194ed2bb04009f35ac: